Please get in contact with us if you are interested in any specific data sets or resources

 The developing Human Connectome Project (dHCP)

-Our group has also been involved in the ERC funded dHCP in collaboration with colleagues from King's College, Oxford University, and Imperial College London.
-This has included a state-of-the-art resting state fMRI data processing pipeline led by Sean Fitzgibbon which was decribed in Fitzgibbon et al. Neuroimage 2020
+The work included a state-of-the-art resting state fMRI data processing pipeline led by Sean Fitzgibbon which was decribed in Fitzgibbon et al. Neuroimage 2020.

 The data for the dHCP including high resolution anatomical data, 300 direction multishell diffusion MRI data, high spatial and temporal resolution resting state fMRI data, and clinical & sociodemographic data is available for download.